codevalley/riff/ideas/talk-themes.md

 * Architecture becomes a conversation

 ⠀Tone
 Crisp.
 Philsophical.
-Memorable.
-Like the original talk that inspired you.
+Memorable.Like the original talk that inspired you.
 ### Pros
 * Easy to embed stories
 * Zero fear of live demo failing